jwu135/CMPM163Labs/README.md

 Part 1:
 ![](lab8/201217.jpg)
 ![](lab8/screenshot.png)
-My precedural city is based on Venice.
+My procedural city is based on Venice.
 I changed the position(height) of the buildings that allows all the building to be built on grass, and the plane was changed to water-like texture.
 As a result, it looks like a city over rivers.
-Note: It's 9:28PM May 26th, I cannot get reply from my partner for the check-in.
-I will update if he replies me later.
+Baoqing's city:
+i.
+Write what your partner did for the creative portion of the lab and what you thought was cool about it.
+His city is a coastal city.
+He picked it because it has a straight coast line that is easy to implement.
+He also added a texture for sky and different textures for the buildings.
+I think it is cool that he used the wave from lab 7.
+ii.
+Did your partner teach you anything by showing you what they did?
+No.